JoseParraA/Calendar/README.md

 Ruby 2.4.1

+## Built with

+* HTML

+* CSS

+* Ruby on Rails

 ## TODO

-* Create a calendar to display the date and events related with each event.
+* Create a calendar to display the date related with each event.

 * Add a google map screen on each place

-* Make the page responsible
+* Make the page responsible.

+* Improve layout.